Types of enterprise systems and their modules' explanation

 What an enterprise system is

 As businesses scale, small and outdated management systems cannot handle the increasing amount of data to process, resulting in errors and reduced efficiency.
-Enterprise systems (ES) tie together all aspects of enterprise operations and form an information system based on enterprise software packages.
+Enterprise systems (ES) or enterprise application software (EAS) tie together all aspects of enterprise operations and form an information system based on enterprise software packages.
 Such software supports business processes, information flows, and provides reporting and data analytics to enhance business performance.

 Both modules provide detailed reports, be it on sales pipelines, lead sources' effectiveness, activity, forecast, case logs, and profitability or marketing campaigns performance to measure the effectiveness of efforts and shape plans and spend.